Di Lauro clan

 The Di Lauro clan ([di ˈlauro]) is an Italian crime clan, part of the Camorra in Naples.
 The clan operates in the neighbourhoods of Secondigliano, Scampìa, Miano, Marianella, Piscinola, and in the adjacent municipalities of Casavatore, Melito, Arzano, Villaricca and Mugnano (all in the province of Naples).
-At its peak, between the mid-1990s and the early 2000s, the organization was earning more than €500,000 a day from the sale of drugs alone, making Secondigliano the largest open-air drug market in Europe.
+At its peak, between the mid-1990s and the early 2000s, the organisation was earning more than €500,000 a day from the sale of drugs alone, making Secondigliano the largest open-air drug market in Europe.
 The founder of the clan is Paolo Di Lauro (known as "Ciruzzo il milionario"), from Via Cupa dell'Arco, in Secondigliano.

 History

-The Italian Direzione Distrettuale Antimafia ("Antimafia District Directorate") first investigated the clan in 2002, which led to the imprisonment of its most influential members, including Abbinante clan boss Raffaele "Papale e Marano" Abbinante, who was aligned with Di Lauro, but Paolo Di Lauro managed to stay free.
-Despite this setback, the clan increased its power and the arrested members were replaced by several of Di Lauro's ten sons: Cosimo (b.
+The Italian Direzione Distrettuale Antimafia ("Antimafia District Directorate") first investigated the clan in 2002, which led to the imprisonment of its most influential members, including Abbinante clan boss Raffaele "Papale e Marano" Abbinante, who was aligned with Di Lauro.
+However, Paolo Di Lauro managed to stay free.
+Despite this setback, the clan increased its power and the arrested members were replaced by several of Di Lauro's ten sons, including Cosimo (b.
 1973), Ciro (b.
 1978) and Marco (b.
 1980).
-At the same time, the coalition was strengthened with other clans in the Secondigliano Alliance.
-The clan's "old guard" lost its power, and some of Di Lauro's former faithful allies formed a rival alliance (Scissionisti di Secondigliano) and started a bloody power struggle in 2004, known as the Scampia feud.
+Their connections with other clans were strengthened in the Secondigliano Alliance.
+The clan's "old guard" lost its power, and some of Di Lauro's former allies formed a rival alliance (Scissionisti di Secondigliano) and started a bloody power struggle in 2004 known as the Scampia feud.

-According to the Anti-mafia authorities reports made in 2021, after more than a decade of a great weakening of the organization, thanks to the arrests of most of its members, the clan would in fact making a comeback, having an increasingly entrepreneurial vocation, and less and less engaged in extortion and other "street crimes".
-The Di Lauros would maintain its authority and economic solidity through recurrent remodeling its internal structures but in particular in new entrepreneurial strategies functional to money laundering.
-The organization's new leadership, which according to authorities is now headed by one of the sons of Paolo Di Lauro, is investing mainly in the international smuggling of foreign manufactured tobaccos and at the same time it is relaunching the counterfeiting affair all over Europe.
+According to the Anti-mafia authorities reports made in 2021, much work had been done to weaken the organization.
+However, despite the arrests of most of its members, the clan was in fact making a comeback, shifting to an increasingly business-oriented model, and scaling back their involvement in extortion and other "street crimes".
+The Di Lauros would maintain their authority and economic solidity through recurrent remodeling of their internal structures but in particular in new methods of laundering money.
+The organization's new leadership, which, according to authorities, is now headed by one of the sons of Paolo Di Lauro, is investing mainly in the international smuggling of foreign manufactured tobaccos and at is relaunching their counterfeiting operations all over Europe.

 Activities

-In the early 2000s, the clan's drug revenue from their sellers were reckoned by Italian investigators to be worth about €200 million per year.
+In the early 2000s, the clan's drug revenue was estimated by Italian investigators to be worth about €200 million per year.

-In the time of the reign of Paolo Di Lauro, Secondigliano, the clan's stronghold, became the largest open-air narcotics market in Europe.
+Under the rule of Paolo Di Lauro, Secondigliano, the clan's stronghold, became the largest open-air narcotics market in Europe.